 No Win No Fee terms and conditions are laid out in a document called a Conditional Fee Agreement.
 This agreement details the amount of money (as a percentage of your compensation) you would pay your solicitor as a success fee if they managed to get you compensation for your torn cartilage claim.
 If they don’t get you compensation, but your claim was considered a valid one, this success fee would not be payable, hence the term ‘No Win No Fee’.
 To learn more about making this type of claim, please don’t hesitate to call us here at Accident Claims.
 All of the solicitors we could provide to you work to this payment structure.

 Would you like advice on making a torn cartilage claim?
 Or are you ready to begin claiming compensation for your torn cartilage injury?
 Whatever your situation, one simple call to us, could offer all the support and guidance you need.
 We would begin by asking you about the situation that has led to your call.
 After you’ve told us what has happened to you, we may ask a few questions to clarify a few details about your torn cartilage injury, and then we would be able to give you advice based on your specific circumstances.

 If we feel that your case would not lead to torn cartilage compensation, we will tell you, and we’ll advise you of why this is.
 If we feel that your torn cartilage accident could lead to compensation, we could offer to provide you with a personal injury lawyer to help begin your claim.

 You are, of course, free from any obligation to use our services, and whether you take our advice or an offer of a personal injury solicitor is completely up to you.
 We would never push you into making a personal injury claim.
-The decision is always completely down to you.
+The decision on how to pursue torn cartilage injury compensation is always completely down to you.